wp-plugins/wp-live-chat-support/readme.txt

 == Changelog ==

+= 3.07 =

+* Fixed height issues with input boxes
+* Fixed Input that was showing half over chat area
+* Fixed Endless Connecting

 = 3.06 =

-*Fixed Placeholder text not showing in input on IE
+* Fixed Placeholder text not showing in input on IE

 = 3.05 =